openflighthpc/concertim-metric-reporting-daemon/README.md

-# Alces Concertim Metric Reporting and Processing Daemons
+# Alces Concertim Metric Reporting and Processing Daemon

 ## Overview

-This repository contains two daemons.
+Concertim Metric Reporting Daemon (ct-metric-reporting-daemon) provides a HTTP API for metrics to be reported to Concertim.

-Concertim Metric Reporting Daemon (ct-metric-reporting-daemon) provides a HTTP API for metrics to be reported to Concertim and exposes reported metrics to Ganglia's Gmetad via TCP.
+It exposes reported metrics to Ganglia's Gmetad via TCP, it periodically polls Ganglia's Gmetad server for metrics, creates useful views of those metrics and places the most recent views in memcache.

-Concertim Metric Processing Daemon (ct-metric-processing-daemon) periodically polls Ganglia's Gmetad server for metrics, creates useful views of those metrics and places the most recent views in memcache.
+The use of Ganglia's Gmetad creates RRD files and expires old metrics.

 ## Usage